Blaxland, Queensland: Geography

 The Western railway line forms the southern boundary of the locality, while Myall Creek forms the northern boundary.

-The land is flat and predominantly used for cropping.
+The land is flat and predominantly used for crop growing.

 History

-In the 1860s Edward James Blaxland purchased land originally known as Three Mile Scrub and named the property Blaxland.
-When the Western railway line reached the area in 1868, the railway station was called Blaxland.
+In the 1860s, Edward James Blaxland purchased land originally known as Three Mile Scrub and named the property Blaxland.
+When the Western railway line reached the area in 1868, the railway station was called Blaxland as was this locality.
+Despite the name, the Blaxland railway station is not within the current boundaries of the Blaxland locality, but within the boundaires of neighbouring Dalby.